oracle-livelabs/oci-migration/ecc-developer-hol/query/useeccdashboards/useeccdashboards.md

 2. Navigate to Fixed Assets Manager -> Assets Command center and then to "Asset Location" dashboard
     ![Assets Location](../images/fix1.png "Assets Location")

-3. Click on "Books" flag to select a book [The Flags feature, displays the count of the configured dimension.
+3. Click on "Assets Book" Filter Chip to select a book [The Filter Chip feature, displays the count of the configured dimension.
 Users can make a selection at runtime from the pop up as demonstrated here]
     ![Assets Location](../images/fix21.png "Assets Location")
-4. Click on "OPS CORP" Book Type Code from the "Books" flag pop up
+4. Click on "OPS CORP" Book Type Code from the "Assets Book" Filter Chip.
 5. Click on "Unassigned Assets" metric in the summarization bar component to track the unassigned assets.
 [Metrics display the value of a specific metric, they can be configured to be either to navigate to a destination dashboard or tab and optionally invoke a refinement action or have no action at all].
     ![Assets Location](../images/fix3.png "Assets Location")
 6. From the Tag cloud named "Unassigned Assets by Category", click on "Computer" to filter for "Computer" category [The tag cloud cascades to the next level defined by the designer.
 Any value clicked from a tag cloud would result in refinement and the entire page will be refined for that particular value].